fclaerho/quarkwm/doc/install.md

     It should end with 'Ok';
     otherwise read the paragraph 'Compilation failure' below.

-    NOTE1: By default setup.sh compiles all the modules.
-If you are already familiar with QuarkWM and only need some specific modules (only qwm for instance) then simply invoke setup.sh with the module source name, e.g. '$ ./setup.sh qwm.c'.
+    NOTE1: By default `setup.sh` compiles all the modules.
+If you are already familiar with QuarkWM and only need some specific modules (only qwm for instance) then simply invoke `setup.sh` with the module source name, e.g. `$ ./setup.sh qwm.c`.

-    Compilation Failure:
+    **Compilation Failure**
-     If the compilation fails, check XLIBPATH as explained above.
+     If the compilation fails, check `XLIBPATH` as explained above.
      If the library is not found you should get something like:
-     "ld: cannot find -lX11".
+     `ld: cannot find -lX11`.
-     If this is not the error cause, please post a message on the forum (or send it to me by mail, see readme.txt/contact) detailing the problem (remember to copy/paste the error using the verbose mode: '$ ./setup.sh V').
-You can also try to debug the code yourself if you wish, recompile everything in development mode '$ ./setup.sh D' before starting.
+     If this is not the error cause, please post a message on the forum (or send it to me by mail, see readme.txt/contact) detailing the problem (remember to copy/paste the error using the verbose mode: `$ ./setup.sh V`).
+You can also try to debug the code yourself if you wish, recompile everything in development mode `$ ./setup.sh D` before starting.

     If the compilation succeeds, you get several binaries:
-      - qwm, the window manager.
+      - **qwm**, the window manager.
         NOTE: Please keep in mind that qwm is only the window manager and not an application launcher, you need an additional tool to launch your programs (qbar for instance, but any other tool will do fine).
-      - qbg, a small tool to set your background color.
+      - **qbg**, a small tool to set your background color.
         It doesn't allow to display images for the moment.
-      - qbar, a tool displaying an OSD clock and allowing to launch some applications through keyboard shortcuts.
+      - **qbar**, a tool displaying an OSD clock and allowing to launch some applications through keyboard shortcuts.
-      - qctl, a command line tool allowing to communicate with the modules (and mostly used to reconfigure them).
+      - **qctl**, a command line tool allowing to communicate with the modules (and mostly used to reconfigure them).
-      - qform is a tool to dynamically build forms/textboxes, see qforms.txt for details.
+      - **qform** is a tool to dynamically build forms/textboxes, see qforms.txt for details.
-      - qrun allow to invoke a text box to launch applications by typing the shell command.
+      - **qrun** allows to invoke a text box to launch applications by typing the shell command.
-      - qhelp displays a text box listing the default Quark shortcuts.
+      - **qhelp** displays a text box listing the default Quark shortcuts.
-      - qinit, a tool to reconfigure the modules in .xinitrc, see configuration.txt for details.
+      - **qinit**, a tool to reconfigure the modules in .xinitrc, see `configuration.txt` for details.

- 5. Check the fonts are ok, try 'qhelp' for instance, you should see 3 types of font (small/medium/big).
-If one of them is not viewable or if the execution fails with an error message saying it cannot load a font, modify the corresponding value in 'setup.sh' and restart from step b.
-Try 'qbar' too, while you're at it.
+ 5. Check the fonts are ok, try `qhelp` for instance, you should see 3 types of font (small/medium/big).
+If one of them is not viewable or if the execution fails with an error message saying it cannot load a font, modify the corresponding value in `setup.sh` and restart from step 2.
+Also try `qbar`.

-    NOTE: The font named 'snap', among other nice ones, can be downloaded there: http://artwizaleczapka.sourceforge.net/
+    NOTE: The font named `snap`, among other nice ones, can be downloaded there: http://artwizaleczapka.sourceforge.net/

- 6. Modify your X startup file (~/.xinitrc) to specify QuarkWM as your new window manager and to start the other tools.
+ 6. Modify your X startup file `~/.xinitrc` to specify QuarkWM as your new window manager and to start the other tools.

-    Example of .xinitrc:
+    Example of `.xinitrc`:
 		---8<---
 		export XTERM='xterm -bg black -fg lightgreen'
 		export PLAYER='xmms -t'
 		export MAILER='thunderbird'
 		export BROWSER='firefox'
 		/path/to/quark3/qbg 0& # Set a black background.
 		/path/to/quark3/qbar&
 		/path/to/quark3/qrun&
 		/path/to/quark3/qwm
 		--->8---

     This example is ok if the default configuration suits you, otherwise you will need additional lines to reconfigure the